tangni31/compiler/README.md

 ## A compiler for a simple language (Not finished)

 ### Scanner:
+Scanner groups input characters into tokens.
+It saves the text of “interesting” tokens and tags tokens with line and column numbers.
+It uses “longest possible token” rule.
 Scanner using a finite automaton, it starts in a distinguished initial state (START).
 It then moves from state to state based on the next available character of input.
 When it reaches one of a designated set of final states it recognizes the token associated with that state.
-It uses “longest possible token” rule.
 Keywords are stored in a HashMap.
 ##### Grammar:
     LineTerminator → '\n' | '\r' | '\r' '\n'
     WhiteSpace → ' ' | '\t' | '\f' | LineTerminator